 Who is a Citizen Observer?

-A citizen observer is a resident appointed by the Police Chief who has met the specific application, background and training requirements for the position.
+A citizen observer is a West Palm Beach resident or business owner who has met the specific application, background and training requirements for the position.

 How Do Citizen Observers Help?

 Citizen Observers patrol their neighborhoods to observe and report the following:

 - neighborhood storm preparation

 - missing/endangered children and elderly adults in a search and assist situation

 PLEASE NOTE: West Palm Beach COP members have no law enforcement authority or powers.